chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ```
 pages_read_engagement
 ```
-Make sure your facebook app subscription version is 12.0, we have updated the FB subscription with the latest version, so change the permission subscription version uder the facebook app webhooks option.
+Make sure your facebook app subscription version is 12.0, we have updated the FB subscription with the latest version, so change the permission subscription version under the facebook app webhooks option.